This is an honest review of Senstroke, the virtual drumming product, where I give my thoughts on it, including its pros and cons.

 You can also record your playing when in the regular Play mode, and listen back on the ‘Recordings‘ tab.

 The Senstroke app also includes a nice ‘improve‘ feature, which is a similar game-type format to rock band or Guitar Hero.
-There’s a bunch of different types of options, from blues grooves, coordination exercises, latin grooves, rock grooves, and snare rudiments.
+There’s a bunch of different types of options, from blues grooves, coordination exercises, Latin grooves, rock grooves, and snare rudiments.

 Overall, I’ve been pretty impressed by the sensitivity of the sensors of Senstroke.
-In its most basic form it’s pretty easy to set up and update the sensors as necessary.
+In its most basic form, it’s pretty easy to set up and update the sensors as necessary.

 I think the instructions could definitely be better, particularly around the calibration of the sticks.
-Also, the Android app could definitely to do with a bit of improvement, particularly with regard to creating your own drum kit configurations.
+Also, the Android app could definitely do with a bit of improvement, particularly with regard to creating your own drum kit configurations.

 Everything considered, I think Redison did a pretty good job of this product, and it’s available in a few different versions, depending on your budget so make sure to check out the link below for that.

 That’s my review of Senstroke.
-If I have any other updates to give based off playing this a bit more then I will update this article.
+If I have any other updates to give based on playing this a bit more then I will update this article.
 If you have any comments or questions and please write them in the comment section below.
 Thanks!